The Health Benefits of Abstinence and Sobriety

 Are You Ready for Lasting Sobriety?

-Recovery from any addiction begins with an acknowledgment of the problem, a willingness to seek help, and the right people to guide you through the process.
-This isn’t a sprint, it’s a marathon that takes multiple-steps to fully achieve the gift of sobriety.
+Recovery from addiction begins with acknowledging the problem, a willingness to seek help, and the right people to guide you through the process.
+This isn’t a sprint.
+It’s a marathon that takes multiple steps to achieve the gift of sobriety fully.
 The first step is seeking professional help when you’re ready.
-When you’re ready, Absolute Awakenings Treatment Center will be here for you.
+Absolute Awakenings Treatment Center will be here for you when you’re ready.

 - Nehring SM, Freeman AM.
 Alcohol Use Disorder.
 In: StatPearls.
 StatPearls Publishing; 2022.
 Accessed January 16, 2023. http://www.ncbi.nlm.nih.gov/books/NBK436003/